htdrajiv/react-table/README.md

 `@param event: event object generated from clicking (or say selecting) on row. contains information about target element.`

 `@param data: data in json array which contains all selected rows data.`

+## Notes:
+- columns can be resize by dragging.
+- press ctrl key to sort by multiple columns
+- text change in master search box filter data in all columns.